n) Provisions

 Gratuity

 The Company has a defined benefit gratuity plan.
-Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of sendee subject to a maximum of Rs.
+Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service subject to a maximum of Rs.
 20. The Company has invested the plan assets with the insurer managed funds (Life Insurance Corporation).
 The insurance company has invested the plan assets in Government Securities, Debt Funds, Equity shares, Mutual Funds, Money Market Instruments and Time Deposits.
 The expected rate of return on plan asset is based on expectation of the average long term rate of return expected on investments of the fund during the estimated term of the obligation.

-44 Segment Information Primary Segment
+39 Segment Information Primary Segment

 Based on internal reporting provided to the chief operating decision maker, insulation and trading are two reportable segments for the Company.
 Insulation Business includes manufacturing of EPS Products / prefabricated panels and related service activities.
 Trading includes motors, export of fabrics, telemedicine equipment's, Information Technology Products etc. The above segments have been identified taking into account the organisation structure as well as differing risks and returns of these segments.
 Segment revenue, results, assets and liabilities include the respective amounts identifiable to each of the segments as also amounts allocated on a reasonable basis.
 All expenses which are not attributable or allocable to segments have been disclosed as unallocable expenses.
 Assets and liabilities that are directly attributable or allocable to segments are disclosed under each reportable segment.
 All other assets and liabilities are disclosed as unallocable.

 c.
-Petition filed with National Company Law' Tribunal
+Petition filed with National Company Law Tribunal

 The erstwhile Managing Director of the Company had filed petition with National Company Law Tribunal ("NCLT") under sections 241 to 244 of the Companies Act, 2013 during financial year 2018-19.
 He has sought certain relief and action against the directors.
 The Company has intimated to the stock exchange about the matter filed with the NCLT by the erstwhile Managing Director.
 The matter is pending before NCLT and there have been no material updates to this matter.
 Based on the review of the petition, the Board is of the view that these matters have no effect on financial statements of the Company.

-48 Significant accounting judgements, estimates and assumptions
+43 Significant accounting judgements, estimates and assumptions

 The preparation of financial statements in conformity with the recognition and measurement principles of Ind AS requires management to make judgements, estimates and assumptions that affect the reported balances of revenues, expenses, assets and liabilities and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.